Grant Park (Chicago): Features

 With 319 acre between the downtown Chicago Loop and Lake Michigan, Grant Park offers many different attractions in its large open space.
 The park is generally flat.
 It is also crossed by large boulevards and even a bed of sunken railroad tracks.
 While bridges are used to span the tracks, and to connect with Millennium Park, the rest of the park must be reached by pedestrians at traffic crossings, except for a spacious underpass connection to the Museum Campus.
 There are also several parking garages under the park, along Michigan Avenue and east of Columbus Drive.

 When the park was landscaped in the early 20th century in a formal beaux arts style, tall American Elms were planted in allées and rectangular patterns.
 While hundreds of these trees still exist, reaching 60 ft tall, they were devastated in the late 1970s by Dutch elm disease.
 Hybrid elms have since been used to replace those lost.

 Millennium Park

 The northwestern corner of the park was renovated from 1998 to 2004 to become Millennium Park, a contiguous area with a variety of artistic features by architects and artists.
 Millennium Park features the Jay Pritzker Pavilion, the Cloud Gate (aka The Bean), the Crown Fountain, the Lurie Garden, and other attractions.
 The park is connected by the BP Pedestrian Bridge and the Nichols Bridgeway to other portions of Grant Park.

 Maggie Daley Park

 Across the BP Pedestrian Bridge from Millennium Park, the northeast corner of Grant Park hosts outdoor and indoor activities at what is now Maggie Daley Park, previously called Daley Bicentennial Plaza.
-Designed by landscape architect Michael Van Valkenburgh, attractions here include summer and winter skating rinks, an extensive playground, climbing walls, tennis courts, and an activities building, which were redeveloped from 2012 to 2015.
+Designed by landscape architect Michael Van Valkenburgh, attractions here include summer and winter skating rinks, an extensive playground, climbing walls, tennis and pickleball courts, and an activities building, which were redeveloped from 2012 to 2015.